 Step 3

-Afterward, gently add a tablespoon of cold water into the mixture.
+Afterward, gently add a tablespoon of cold water to the mixture.
 Knead until the dough is soft and smooth.

 Step 4